Byron/bsuite/README.rst

 PTexVis is a locator which can display ptex textures s point clouds on top of the corresponding mesh.
 For now it is only used as research project and to obtain an understanding on how ptex works.

-PTexVis works for Maya 2008 to Maya 2013, on Linux and OSX.

 ================
 PTexVis Features
 ================